Liquefied natural gas facilities

 Tilbury Phase 2 LNG expansion

 Learn more about the Tilbury Phase 2 LNG Expansion Project, which could improve the resiliency of our gas system and help meet the long-term projected demand for LNG as a lower carbon alternative fuel for marine, overseas and regional customers.
+Liquefied natural gas is a lower-carbon fuel that has significantly less sulphur oxides, particulates, or nitrogen oxides emissions when compared with coal or diesel.

 If you have questions about the Tilbury Island facility or would like to make a complaint related to air emissions, please contact us at 1-855-576-7133, [email protected] or 7555 Hopcott Road, R.R. #5 Delta, BC, V4G 1B7.